MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the ServiceNow Catalog Graph connector for Microsoft Search"
+description: "Set up the ServiceNow Catalog Microsoft Graph connector for Microsoft Search"
 ---
 <!---Previous ms.author: kam1 --->

-# ServiceNow Catalog Graph Connector
+# ServiceNow Catalog Microsoft Graph connector

-With the Microsoft Graph Connector for ServiceNow, your organization can [service catalog](https://www.servicenow.com/products/it-service-automation-applications/service-catalog.html) items that are visible to all users or restricted with user criteria permissions within your organization.
+With the Microsoft Graph connector for ServiceNow, your organization can [service catalog](https://www.servicenow.com/products/it-service-automation-applications/service-catalog.html) items that are visible to all users or restricted with user criteria permissions within your organization.
 After you configure the connector and index content from ServiceNow, end users can search for those catalog items from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Catalog Graph  connector.
-It supplements the general instructions provided in the [Set up your Graph connector](configure-connector.md) article.
-If you have not already done so, read the entire Set up your Graph Connector article to understand the general setup process.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Catalog Microsoft Graph  connector.
+It supplements the general instructions provided in the [Set up Microsoft Graph connectors in the Microsoft 365 admin center](configure-connector.md) article.
+If you have not already done so, read the entire Set up your Microsoft Graph connector article to understand the general setup process.

-Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only ServiceNow Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).
+Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only ServiceNow connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).

-## Step 1: Add a Graph connector in the Microsoft 365 admin center.
+## Step 1: Add a connector in the Microsoft 365 admin center.
 Follow the general [setup instructions](./configure-connector.md).

 ## Step 2: Name the connection.